mteillet/PyVexr/README.md

 		- [x] Linux (Tested on Ubuntu)
 		- [x] Windows
 - [ ] Infos menu
-- [ ] Option to add neighbouring shots even after the first ones have been loaded
 - [ ] DPX (10 bit) read support
 - [ ] Multiple versions on each shot in order to compare them easily
 - [ ] Picker to get values from specific pixels